DisposaBoy/GoSublime/articles/golint.md

 How to run custom linters in GoSublime.
 =============================

-Until https://github.com/DisposaBoy/GoSublime/issues/220 is closed, you can run your own linters e.g.`go build`, `go vet` or [golint](https://github.com/golang/lint) commands by using `comp-lint`, it's able to run use-commands when you save.
+Until https://github.com/DisposaBoy/GoSublime/issues/220 is closed, you can run your own linters e.g.`go build`, `go vet` or [golint](https://github.com/golang/lint) commands by using `comp-lint`, it's able to run user-commands when you save.

-Please note that comp-lint may effectively disable the live linter that currently only does syntax
+Please note that comp-lint may effectively disable the live linter that currently only does `syntax` and `flag` checks.

 note: replace `ctrl` with `super` on OS X